-Taking a civil case
+Taking and appealing a civil case

 To commence proceedings, you must issue and serve a written court document called a writ or pleading.

 Many cases do not get to court because they are settled in advance.
 Our settlement of claims document explains the issues surrounding settlements and lodgements.